The Wall Street Journal instructions

 Questions?
-For technical support, assistance with your subscription, or anything else related to the subscription, call 1-800-JOURNAL or email email@example.com.
-If you have any questions you feel cannot be answered by WSJ’s support, or if you run into any problems that aren’t being resolved, please contact Hayden Jackson at firstname.lastname@example.org.
+For technical support, assistance with your subscription, or anything else related to the subscription, call 1-800-JOURNAL or email AcademicSupport@dowjones.com.
+If you have any questions you feel cannot be answered by WSJ’s support, or if you run into any problems that aren’t being resolved, please contact our subscriptions service team at firstname.lastname@example.org.

 This is for students only.

-You can activate your subscription by visiting accessnyt.com.
+You can activate your New York Times News subscription by visiting accessnyt.com.
 Search for and select University of Michigan Ann Arbor, and you will be directed to the registration page.
-Click "Create Account" and complete fields; you must use your @umich.edu email (Michigan Medicine individuals: your @med.umich.edu email will not work; simply remove the “med.” from your email and it will make it to your inbox).
+Click "Create Account" and complete fields; you must use your @umich.edu email.
 You may also sign in to an existing account, but only if it is your @umich.edu email.

 You must then verify your email address by clicking the link in an email you will receive.
 If you do not receive an email after some time, check your spam folder.

-If you already have an @umich.edu account with a paid subscription, you’ll need to cancel any active subscriptions before you can activate your school-sponsored subscription.
-Just follow the directions here to cancel your subscription, and then come back and sign up using the link above.
+If you already have an @umich.edu account with a PAID subscription, you’ll need to cancel any active subscriptions before you can activate your school-sponsored subscription.
+Visit this page for options on how to cancel your subscription.
+Once you've cancelled, come back and sign up using the link above.

-Once you set up your account, you’ll have access to The New York Times through this account until you graduate.
+Once you set up your account, we also encourage you to download the NYT News App for the best reading experience.
+You’ll have access to NYTimes.com and The New York Times News App through this account until you graduate.

 Questions?
 For technical support, assistance with your subscription, or anything else related to the subscription, contact The New York Times’ support at email@example.com.
-If you have any questions you feel cannot be answered by the NYT's support, or if you run into any problems that aren’t being resolved, please contact Hayden Jackson at firstname.lastname@example.org.
+If you have any questions you feel cannot be answered by the NYT's support, or if you run into any problems that aren’t being resolved, please contact our subscriptions service team at firstname.lastname@example.org.

-We also have a new feature as part of our Times subscription—the Cooking add-on!
+We also have a new feature as part of our Times subscription—the Cooking and Games/Crossword add-on!
 This is also for students only.

 New York Times Cooking is an inspiring cooking guide, innovative and interactive kitchen tool, and diverse recipe collection that helps home cooks of every level discover, save and organize the world’s best recipes, while also helping them become better, more competent cooks.